The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 8. Promote Stage

 User-generated content, especially visual success stories, builds community.
+Customer-created tutorials and tips show real-world value.

 Social media templates help promoters share their experiences consistently.